faustbrian/cascade/docs/result-metadata.md

----
-title: Result Metadata
-description: Working with Result objects to access resolved values, source information, and attempted sources in Cascade
----

 Result objects provide detailed metadata about the resolution process, including which source provided the value and which sources were attempted.

 ## The Result Object